-Current Teen Slang
+Current Teenage Slang

-This word has been around for awhile but seems to be making a resurgence in popularity.
+This word has been around for a while but seems to be making a resurgence in popularity.
 Bae simply means boyfriend, girlfriend, or someone very much loved by the person.

-This word is used in place of "though" for more emphasis and probably also because teens like to use unique words.
+This word is used in place of "though" for more emphasis, and probably also because teens like to use unique words.

 Example sentence: "That new song, doe."